-At March 31, 2023 there were 77 securities in an unrealized loss position.
-The Company determined that there was no material change in the credit risk of the securities and considered the decline in market value to be primarily attributable to changes in interest rates.
-Each security remained at a high credit quality rating and the unrealized losses of each security was immaterial.
-Further, there had been no adverse conditions noted for any of the issuers and Company does not intend to sell any of the securities prior to maturity.
-As such, an allowance for credit losses has not been recognized.
-At December 31, 2022, there were 77 securities in an unrealized loss position.
+There were 125 and 77 securities in an unrealized loss position at September 30, 2023 and December 31, 2022, respectively.
+The Company determined that unrealized losses on our available-for-sale investment securities were primarily attributable to changes in interest rates.
+Each security remained at a high credit quality rating.
+Further, there had been no adverse conditions noted for any of the issuers and the Company does not intend to sell any of the securities prior to maturity.
+As such, an allowance for credit losses has not been recognized as of September 30, 2023 or December 31, 2022.